Fostering Enterprise Conversations Around Data on Collaboration Platforms: Interview Study

-\bpstart{Procedure} For our returning workshop participants, we revisited their earlier snapshot designs to re-acquaint them with the context of \philo{}, as two months had passed between the co-design workshop and this study.
-In general, participants found the reconstructed snapshot designs in keeping with their original intentions.
-Next, we showed an 8-minute video demonstration that illustrated a usage scenario of \philo{} in an enterprise organization comprised of multiple regional sales teams, which is provided as supplementary material.
-We then posed a set of interview questions regarding the utility and feasibility of \philo{} in relation to their work.
-In particular, we framed our interview questions as \textit{``How could [a feature] can be useful to your task?''} to elicit participants' different perspectives.
+For our returning workshop participants, we revisited their earlier artifact designs to re-acquaint them with the context of dashboard snapshots, as two months had passed between the workshop and this study.
+In general, participants found the reconstructed designs in keeping with their original intentions.
+Next, we showed an 8-minute video of the demonstration scenario as a design probe.
+Most participants (13 out of 14) noted that the scenario in the video reflected their day-to-day cases.
+We then posed a set of interview questions regarding the utility and feasibility of the interfaces demonstrated in the video with respect to their work.